-Magnetic resonance imaging (MRI) machines use a combination of radio waves and a strong magnetic field to create three-dimensional images of soft tissue and structures inside the body.
+Magnetic resonance imaging (MRI) machines utilize a combination of radio waves and a strong magnetic field to generate three-dimensional images of soft tissue and internal body structures.
 Several different types of MRI machines are available, and one is not better than another.
-Every type can provide your doctor with useful images to diagnose or manage several health conditions.
-Still, differences between people and types of MRI machines may make one a better fit for you and another a better fit for someone else.
+Every type can provide your doctor with useful images to aid in diagnosing or managing various health conditions.
+Still, differences between people and types of MRI machines may make one a better fit for you, while another may be a better fit for someone else.

 Choosing the right MRI machine for you